 Identical twins look very much similar in most of their physical features.

 Twins that don’t look alike are called fraternal twins.

 Fun Trivia Questions for Kids

 Trivia Question: What name is given to the hole at the center of the eye?

-At the centre of the iris on the eye is an opening called pupil.
+At the center of the iris on the eye is an opening called the pupil.